Arbitration & Dispute Resolution

 Arbitration is generally much faster than litigating through the court system, and usually involves less expense to the parties because the procedures involved are less formal and time-consuming.

 In certain instances, attorneys do not need to be licensed in a particular state to represent clients in arbitration proceedings there.
-The civil litigation attorneys at GD have years of experience representing clients in arbitration proceedings in Colorado and around the country.
+The civil litigation attorneys at GDR have years of experience representing clients in arbitration proceedings in Colorado and around the country.
 They have the skills and experience necessary to ensure your interests will be represented to the fullest.

-GD Accomplishments in Arbitration & Dispute Resolution Services
+GDR Accomplishments in Arbitration & Dispute Resolution Services

 - David Driscoll and Sarah Croog represented a large commercial client at an 11-day arbitration hearing in September and October 2007 involving tens of millions of dollars, a highly complex contract, and allegations of breach of contract, misappropriation of trade secrets, and civil conspiracy.
 The case results in an arbitration award in favor of the client and the dismissal of all claims.
 The award was affirmed in the United States District Court for the District of Colorado and by the Tenth Circuit Court of Appeals.